hchen549/cs638/README.md

 <img src = "images/Rough model 2019.png">

 Tested in this dataset, this model has a coefficient of determination or R^2 score of 0.78.
 This is not a very accurate model since some predicted values are off by a margin and can even be negative values, but it does a decent job of predicting and capturing the pattern in the dataset.
+A refined version of this model will be used to simulate different scenarios of the COVID-19 pandemic and see how they will affect bike path usage in 2021.

 ### Tree based Model
 > Week 10/19 (Haoming)